Buliqioqiolibusdo/demp-core/README.md

 # DEMP-core
-Backend core modules for Crawlab
+Backend core modules for DEMP which is secondary developed from Crawlab